Murari (2001 film): Casting

 Mahesh Babu acknowledged that this film was a crucial one in his career and noted in 2012 that the character of Murari was his favourite role.
 Sonali Bendre made her debut in Telugu with this film and it was her first collaboration with Krishna Vamsi.
+She has learned to speak Telugu for the film.
 Lakshmi, Kaikala Satyanarayana, Prasad Babu, Gollapudi Maruthi Rao, Deekshitulu and Raghu Babu were a part of the film's principal cast.
 Ravi Babu played a negative role in the film.
-Actress Sukumari was selected to play the character of Sabari, Mahesh Babu's grandmother in the film which was one of her widely remembered role in Telugu cinema.
+Actress Sukumari was selected to play the character of Sabari, Mahesh Babu's grandmother in the film which was one of her widely remembered roles in Telugu cinema.
 Veteran film actor and religious guru Dhulipala Seetarama Sastry made a cameo appearance which was his last film.
 Prakash Raj played a cameo as the evil zamindar who was the first victim of the curse while Deekshitulu played the role of the temple's priest named Seshayya.

+The film also marks the debut of action choreographer Peter Hein in Telugu cinema.

+Filming

+The film was extensively shot in Ramachandrapuram, Andhra Pradesh.
+It was shot for nearly 50 days in the region.
+The temple scenes featured in the opening shots were filmed at the Ammapalli Sri Sita Rama Chandra Swamy which is nearby Hyderabad.